-The conventional wisdom in our society is that speaking or writing in a language is better for language learners than simply listening to it or reading it.
+Many people assume that speaking or writing in a language is better for language learners than simply listening to it or reading it.
 In other words, producing output is better than receiving input.
 I think part of the reason for this is our cultural idea that “active” is better than “passive.”
 Activities like listening or reading are often considered passive, and speaking or writing are considered active.

 However, I would challenge the idea of listening and reading as passive activities.
-When we are listening or reading, our brains are working very actively in processing language.
+When we are listening or reading, our brains are working actively in processing language.
 In addition, our brains are often thinking of new ideas and making personal connections to what we are hearing or reading.

-But due to our cultural idea that “passive” activities like listening and reading are inferior to more “active” activities in which people produce language, I think many language teachers assume that they should get their students producing language as much as possible and that the best way for students to learn new vocabulary words is for the students to practice using them in spoken or written language.
+But due to our cultural idea that “passive” activities like listening and reading are inferior to more “active” activities in which people produce language, I think many language teachers assume that they should get their students producing language as much as possible and that the best way for students to learn new vocabulary words is for the students to “practice” using them in spoken or written language.

-If we think about what the research shows about how people acquire language by receiving comprehensible input, this idea doesn’t really hold up.
-It doesn’t make sense to have students produce language using their new vocabulary words if they haven’t fully acquired the words yet.
-If the students don’t even have a full understanding of the meaning of a word, how would they know how to use it properly?
-This is particularly relevant when talking about academic vocabulary.
-Many academic vocabulary words have connotations that are difficult to explain to learners.
+As teachers, we can do our best to explain word meanings, but it would be impossible for a teacher to fully explain everything a student needs to know about a particular word.
+Many words have connotations that are difficult to explain to learners.
 Even translating a word into a student’s L1 isn’t a perfect solution, as there is rarely an exact one-to-one correlation between words in two different languages.
 Learners won’t be able to gain a full understanding of a word just from a teacher’s explanation and seeing it in a couple of example sentences.
 They won’t know the subtle connotations of the word, they won’t know what prepositions or other words usually appear along with that word, and they won’t know the level of formality of the word or in what types of contexts the word is used.
+And even if we could explain all of that to our students, how could any student remember all of that information about every single one of the thousands of words in the language?
 As the SLA researcher Jeff McQuillan recently wrote: “Memorizing isolated vocabulary words is far from actually acquiring the full range of abilities needed to become fluent.”

 In our first language, the vast majority of the words we know were acquired by receiving comprehensible input.
 We acquire words by hearing (or reading) them over and over again in many different contexts.
 After we have heard them enough times to understand the meaning, we start to use them on our own.
 We are not forced to use words before we have acquired them.
 I’ve never known a parent who says to their young child, “You need to practice your food vocabulary words, so please say a sentence using the word ‘apple.’”
-(There are some exceptions, of course.
+There are some exceptions, of course.
 We are occasionally explicitly taught the meaning of words by teachers, parents, or other people.
 And in school, many of us were required to complete vocabulary practice activities similar to the ones used by the presenter I just described.
 However, do any of us really remember those words we explicitly learned and practiced?
 In my high school English class, we had to learn lists of vocabulary words like remuneration, abstemious, and abrogate.
 We completed many vocabulary practice activities that were intended to help us learn the words.
 I studied the words and got good grades on my vocabulary tests.
-Now, however, I don’t remember the meanings of any of those words other than the ones that I encounter often in my daily life as I listen and read.)
+Now, however, I don’t remember the meanings of any of those words other than the ones that I encounter often in my daily life as I listen and read.

-I think the compulsion comes from a desire to get our students producing language as soon as possible.
+I understand the compulsion to have students produce language.
+The idea that it’s important for learners to “practice” language is very ingrained in us as teachers, and it can be a difficult mindset to break away from.
+I think it comes from a desire to get our students producing language as soon as possible.
 For teachers—and students, too—it makes us feel good when students are speaking and doing something that we perceive as being “active” rather than “passive.”
 It makes us feel good because it seems like our students are progressing quickly.
 And in the short term, students really do appear to be learning their new vocabulary words well.
 When students produce sentences using their new vocabulary words, we think, “Look!
 They used the word correctly in a sentence!
 They know the word!”
 But will the students really remember those words a few months from now?
 And even if they remember the definitions, will they be able to use the words accurately in an appropriate context, along with the correct prepositions and other surrounding words?
 Probably not.